When Is The “Right Time” To Pursue A New Relationship?

 Cut all romantic ties with your ex

 Some people are able to remain friends after a breakup, but if you find that you just can’t get over them and keep trying to work things out, you might want to cut all contact with them, even if it’s just temporary.
 It’s hard to move on when you keep giving yourself false hope that there is still a chance to rekindle the relationship.
 There is time later down the road to become friends, but when the breakup is still fresh in your mind, it may just be easier to keep your distance.

 The rebound relationship paradigm is a habit that needs to be broken immediately.
 You may tell yourself this relationship won’t be a typical rebound, but it might turn out that way anyway, despite your best efforts.
 You could still be reeling from your last relationship and all the heavy feelings involved, so it may become confusing by bringing those old feelings into a new relationship.

 When it comes to rebound flings (i.e. having sex with random partners, friends with benefits, etc.), they should just be avoided.
 A quick hookup can seem like a good idea, but they just are not.
 Using casual sex as a means of feeling less lonely after a breakup tends to have the opposite effect; you will more than likely feel far worse after everything is said and done.
 Save yourself the extra heartache and pass on the rebound relationship/flings.

 You truly feel ready to move forward

 Don’t listen to those around you who tell you when you should start dating again because that decision is ultimately up to you.
 When you finally feel ready to meet someone new is when you should start dating.
-This is your life after all, so don’t try to appease your friends and family by hopping back into the dating game when your just not ready yet.
+This is your life, after all, so don’t try to appease your friends and family by hopping back into the dating game when you are just not ready yet.